 How censorship makes itself absurd?

-Iran is the country full of paradoxes.
-Especially when it comes to censorship of literature.
-Hossein Shahrabi, publisher, emphasize the lack of a consistent censorship law which means that the regime can do as it pleases.
-How else can they ban the word dance but not oral sex?
-In this article, Shahrabi shares his experiences and tricks on the unpredictable and ridiculous censorship in Iran.
+The Iranian regime is full of paradoxes when it comes to censorship.
+Hossein Shahrabi, Iranian publisher and translator, emphasize the lack of a consistent censorship law which means that the regime can do as it pleases.
+How else can the regime ban the word dance but not oral sex?
+In this article, Shahrabi shares his own experiences and tricks on how to escape the ridiculous censorship.

 The term dance is one of those terms that, if mentioned in a book, is most often censored by Iran’s Ministry of Culture and Islamic Guidance.
 For this reason, in translating Kurt Vonnegut’s A Man without a Country, I didn’t translate dance into raqs [=dance]; instead, I defined it as “Moving your hand and foot”; a definition with some complexity which is somewhat a subtle synonymy for dance and appropriate for the satirical tone of the book.
 By this common trick among translators which is often called “The trick of synonymy” I intended to mislead the censor.
 It didn’t work and the censor requested for the removal of the “whole” sentence.
 In another part of the book, the most informal and vulgar word had been used for oral sex.
 The euphemistic translation of the word (e.g. the formal and medical word) was not possible and it would have been censored.
 I risked translating it into the accurate Persian equivalent which was equally taboo and vulgar.
 I hoped it would be unfamiliar for the censor who was probably very devoted and conservative.
 This trick worked; dance was forbidden and oral sex permitted.